 Meaning

 “The person who has nothing for which he is willing to fight, nothing which is more important than his own personal safety, is a miserable creature and has no chance of being free unless made and kept so by the exertions of better men than himself.” presents a viewpoint centered on courage.
-It implies that courage appears in moments of uncertainty and encourages us to remember that resilience grows through challenges.
+It implies that bravery means acting despite fear and encourages us to remember that fear is natural but not decisive.

 Theme